prose-im/prose-pod-api/docs/ADRs/2024-04-04-a-prosody-rest-api.md

 sentences, with active voice.
 "We will …"
 -->

-Since the [Admin Console][Console] does not solve all our needs we cannot use `prosodyctl` from another Docker container, we will use the third option (a REST API as a Prosody plugin). [wltsmrz/mod_admin_rest] does not support all of our requirements, so we will fork it and add routes as needed.
+Since the [Admin Console][Console] does not solve all our needs and we cannot use `prosodyctl` from another Docker container, we will use the third option (a REST API as a Prosody plugin). [wltsmrz/mod_admin_rest] does not support all of our requirements, so we will fork it and add routes as needed.